chuckstack/chuckstack.github.io/src-ls/terminology.md

 ## Entity

-An Entity is a chuck-stack domain term that refers to a legal or taxation group.
+An Entity is a chuck-stack domain dimension that refers to a legal or taxation group.
 A single [Tenant](./terminology.md#tenant) can have many Entities.
 An Entity can belong to only one Tenant.
 A special Entity named "*" (pronounced 'star') is created by default when the chuck-stack is installed.
 By convention, "*" means either default or shared depending on how the organization wishes to use it.

 ## Instance